So many options, so many possibilities!

 Vinyl is one of the most versatile types of siding as it is manufactured to resemble the most popular wood siding styles.
 Other important features of vinyl siding include width, thickness, profile and texture, price and color.

 Regular wood siding has been used on sides of homes for the longest time.
 Although there are now ways to protect real wood siding against the weather and environmental factors, science has created more durable wood engineered products.
-One of these options is called LP Smartside.
-This comes in many different colors that can be baked on and come with a 30 year warranty against breakdown.
-LP Smartside can be used for any lap siding or 4' x 8' to 4' x 16' sheets as well.
+One of these options is called LP SmartSide.
+This comes in many different colors that can be baked on and come with a 25-year warranty or 50-year warranty against breakdown.
+LP SmartSide can be used for any lap siding or 4' x 8' to 4' x 16' sheets as well.
 There is smooth and grooved.

 The last option for siding would be fiber cement siding.
 This is an affordable and durable material that has been around a long time.
 The downsides would be lack of different styles, and it does require up-keep.